multinear/42-ai/docs/rag.md

     - Without RAG: AI guesses from memory.
     - With RAG: AI checks facts first, then answers.

+## When to Use RAG

+RAG works best when:

+- You need answers from specific document sets
+- Information changes frequently
+- Accuracy and citations matter
+- You need to control the knowledge source

+RAG might not be needed when:

+- Questions are general knowledge
+- Data doesn't change often
+- Exact sources aren't important

+---

 ## The Two Parts of RAG

 RAG has two main components: **Retrieval** and **Generation**.